Satsuma Mandarin Tree Owari

 Spring is the most important time to fertilize a citrus tree.
 Use citrus food fertilizer with a 2-1-1 NPK ratio in the Spring through Summer.
 To promote growth, there is twice as much nitrogen to phosphorus and potassium.
 Blood meal and manure are great organic sources of Nitrogen.
 Use a fertilizer with more phosphorus and potassium like bone meal fertilizer during the Winter to promote flowers and fruit.

 The mandarin tree has few pests and problems.
-They are less attractive to birds and animals like squirrels.
+They are less attractive to birds and animals like squirrels than deciduous fruits.

 The Satsuma mandarin tree does great in Los Angeles, Ventura, Santa Barbara, Riverside, Orange, and San Diego Counties.